eisopux/checker-framework-vscode/README.md

 ### Trouble shooting:

-Use the Toggle Developer Tools to get log information in command Palette in Visual Studio Code.
+To get log information use `Toggle Developer Tools` in the `Command Palette` in Visual Studio Code.

 ## License